mdfarragher/TAI/NeuralNetworks/CatDogDetection/README.md

 We now have a fully-trained PyTorch neural network capable of detecting cats and dogs in images.
 All that remains is to score the network on the test data and evaluate the model metrics.

 Open the Model Scoring & Evaluation group and drag the Score Image Model module onto the designer canvas.
-Connect it to the Train PyTorch module.
+Connect the **leftmost** input to Train PyTorch Model, and the **rightmost** input to the **rightmost** output of Split Image Directory.

 Then drag the Evaluate Model module onto the canvas and connect it to the Score Image Model module.